Urvish4503/Urvish4503/README.md

 **Interests**

-- 📚 I like to read books and mangas, and I'm currently reading a series called Gantz and LOTR.
+- 📚 I like to read books and mangas, and I'm currently reading LOTR.

 ---